samesense/pathopredictor/docs/logs/log.md

 * background
 * discussion
 * fig1 and fig importance
-* I don't see how clinvar single ran w/ the right data. need to account for clinvar set in main prediction dta
+* I don't see how clinvar single ran w/ the right data. need to account for clinvar set in main prediction data
 * I can't seem to parse gnomad this morining.
 * Clinvar single vs total was not a problem, but the script should have been clearer.
+It's under control now.
+* No training data after removing vars.
+Try not using vest cutoff.
+Fathmm too.
+* Also must redo clinvar restrictions for these guys.

 ### 2018_05_17
 * Mehods done except single gene